PICC-Group/picc-device/README.md

 ## Setup
 - Clone the repository.
-- Install pynanovna with `pip install pynanovna`.
-- Run the setup.py file with `python setup.py`.
+- Run the setup.py file with `sudo python setup.py`.
 - Restart the Raspberry Pi.

 ### The PICC Group